dglauber1/dglauber1.github.io/_musings/the-thing-we-dont-yet-know.md

 collection: musings
 ---
 <cite>Rebecca Solnit:</cite>
-> Take those walks, make those burritos, wander aimlessly...
+> Take those walks... wander aimlessly...
 So often, we're looking for the thing we don't know - or we need the thing we don't know yet - and being open is how we find it.